Snapshots

 Jackson

-On the other hand, Jackson is a happy-go-lucky kind of photographer – capturing anything and everything that brings him joy, so he can immortalize it in his photographic collection.
+Jackson is a happy-go-lucky kind of photographer — capturing anything and everything that brings him joy, so he can immortalize it in his photographic collection.
 As a result of this behavior, he finds himself needing the ability to organize and archive his photos, but can still retrieve it whenever.
 Lastly, as Jackson finds that he photographs the most when he is on his travels, he would benefit from a cloud-based and cross-operation systems (OS) app that could work over phone, tablet, or desktop.

 If I could, I would like to dig into the user's technological competencies.
 For cameras, what make and model do they use?
 Do they shoot in Manual, Auto, or a combination of both?
 For computers, what is their digital literacy?
 What post-processing programs have they used in the past?
 What did and didn't work for them?